 Maxime Angel is a dear friend.
 She's also an HIV-positive transsexual who campaigns for AIDS and LGBT rights, and a sexually provocative artist.
 Before she started drawing dicks on pieces of paper and covering herself in milk, rank meat and her own HIV pills, she used to hitchhike across Europe and have sex with strangers for money.
 I called her up to chat a little about all of these things.

-VICE: Hey Max!
-So, do you wanna tell me a little about your work?
+Vice: Hey Max!
+So, do you want to tell me a little about your work?
 What's up with all the penises?

 Do you find sex repulsive?

 "The seven veils represent the seven countries where homosexuality is punished with the death penalty.
-I stood still for an hour, wearing the veils and uncooked liver beneath with blood dripping all over me.
-I was sick for a week after because I got an infection, but at the end, when I'd taken each veil off and was completely naked, I started spitting and pouring milk all over myself to symbolise semen but also cleansing myself from the meat/death.
+I stood still for an hour, wearing the veils with uncooked liver beneath and blood dripping all over me.
+I was sick for a week after from an infection.
+At the end, I took each veil off and was completely naked.
+I started spitting and pouring milk all over myself to symbolize semen but also cleansing myself from the meat/death.
 It was really erotic.
 There were people wanking over it.
 This woman jumped on the stage and started pleasuring herself."

 That must suck.
 Your work mostly depicts men, or parts of them at least.
 Do you prefer the male form to the female form?

 No. I find female bodies much more beautiful, but I don't see women as sexual objects.
 I see them as a work of art that I don't want to touch, have sex with, or defile.
 I don't mind defiling men, though, because men usually do that to women.
 In this way I feel like some sort of balance is being restored.
 I don't paint women in sexual or gory contexts, even though I'm happy enough to paint myself into the most horrendous situations.